-Watch a Video: Hinge Pin Adjustment - KitchenAid TV
+Watch a video: Hinge Pin Adjustment from KitchenAidTV

-If your mixer only came with a regular metal or coated beater blade, I highly recommend getting a silicon scraper blade to use instead.
+If your mixer only came with a regular metal or coated beater blade, I highly recommend getting a silicone scraper blade to use instead.
 The silicone edges on this blade mimic the scraping that a rubber spatula would do so you don’t have to stop the mixer and do it yourself.
 It’s also dishwasher-safe and doesn’t lose its finish like the metal beaters sometimes do.

 On a similar note, Faith loves the bigger, better whisk she bought to replace the whisk that came with her KitchenAid stand mixer.

-4. Use a towel to minimize messes.
+4. A towel can help minimize messes.

-5. Store the attachments in the bowl.
+5. The attachments store nicely in the bowl.

 To keep tabs on your stand mixer attachments and make sure they don’t get misplaced or damaged, just store them right in the bowl.
 When you’re using the mixer, set the extra attachments aside; just remember to put them all back in the bowl when everything’s clean and dry.
-Lining the bowl with a towel first will keep things from scratching, and since the inside of the bowl is unused space anyway, you don’t have to find extra storage space for the attachments!
+Lining the bowl with a towel first will keep things from scratching, and because the inside of the bowl is unused space anyway, you don’t have to find extra storage space for the attachments!